Superfund Site: SMURFIT-STONE MILL FRENCHTOWN

 Investigation of the Smurfit-Stone Mill site is ongoing to determine the nature and extent of contamination.
-Several additional documents related to the remedial investigation of the site are available:
+Several documents related to the remedial investigation of the site are available:

 - Monthly reports are issued for sampling work conducted at the site and document the progress of the remedial investigation.

 - Site documents pertaining to different aspects of the site investigation and cleanup will be available as they are developed.
-Recent documents include:
+Recently added documents include:

 - 2017 Addendum # 3 to the Remedial Investigation Work Plan for Deep Groundwater Sampling (PDF) (23 pp, 3 MB, About PDF) is for the installation of three additional deep aquifer groundwater wells on site